rmullin7286/home-server/README.md

 | CONFIG_DIRECTORY          | The directory where all application specific configurationn will be stored (mine is `$HOME/config`) |
 | DATA_DIRECTORY            | The directory where all data will be stored (torrent downloads, media library, etc.)                |

+# Running

+You should be able to run the whole thing with a simple `docker-compose up -d` command in the directory with the yaml and .env files.

 # Configuring the "arr" tools

 Sonarr/Radar/Prowlarr/Lidarr requires some extra configuration to get up and running.
 I kinda forgot how I did this all because it's been so long since I've had to tweak it, but the [trash guides](https://trash-guides.info/Sonarr/) are pretty helpful.
 They require a bit of